achhabra2/riftshare/index.md

 ## Features

-- Easy secure file sharing between computers both in the local network and through the internet
+- Easy secure (fully encrypted) file sharing between computers both in the local network and through the internet
-- Supports sending files or directories securely through the [magic wormhole protocol](https://magic-wormhole.readthedocs.io/en/latest/)
+- Supports sending files or directories securely through the [magic wormhole protocol](https://magic-wormhole.readthedocs.io/en/latest/).
+For more information on how the protocol works in depth look at [this deck](http://www.lothar.com/~warner/MagicWormhole-PyCon2016.pdf).
 - Compatible with all other apps using magic wormhole (magic-wormhole or wormhole-william CLI, wormhole-gui, etc.)
 - Automatic zipping of multiple selected files to send at once
 - Full animations and progress bar for sending and receiving